zackshapiro/silencer/readme.md

 ## Silencer - turn down the internet

-### An extension for Google Chrome to define terms to be filtered from select websites

-(this only serves as a place to sketch ideas as I have them) (see Trello for the official backlog)

-* User accounts and NUX
-* User tracking (know how many I have) (mixpanel)

-* Build on pocket (code should be in Evernote)
-* Make it work for other websites (and 1-3 next)
-* Sync terms across multiple browsers (via terms stored in a db somewhere)
-* Refactor popup.coffee

-* Annoying URLs pack (4sq, vine, instagram, nike, path, fb)
-* Reserved words pack (including single vowels)
+Silencer is an extension for Google Chrome that allows you to mute terms, phrases, hashtags or people on Twitter, Facebook and ESPN.

+It is currently in its early stages and is always rapidly evolving.

 #### crafted with love by [Zack Shapiro](http://twitter.com/zackshapiro)

-(this can be anything you want it to be)
+(This can be anything you want it to be)